Damage jackals ripping right through you

 1. Lock Up Your Children 2.
 Burned At The Stake 3.
 Assassin 4.
 Damien 5.
 Crying For Death 6.
 Spectrum Of Death 7.
 Scars 8.
 Beyond The Gates Of Hell

 This album is quite a rare treat indeed.
 With some truly vicious vocals and the nastiest riffs, Morbid Saint's Spectrum Of Death must be one of the more ferocious old thrash metal albums you can find.
 The vocalist sounds positively feral and couldn't better fit the band's style.
 The production could be a lot better, though, but that cannot be helped.
 It is not so bad as to actually distract you from the music, anyway.
 As a whole this album is very consistent and almost every track has the same level of intensity from start to end, the most explosive tracks like Lock Up Your Children, Damien and Crying For Death being just slightly more distinctive from the rest.
 With better production values and some actual distribution in the first place, Spectrum Of Death could have become better known also outside the groups of the most dedicated collectors, now one actually needs to really search for it.
-Definitely worth the effort, I should add.
+Definitely worth the effort, still.

 MORFEUS - Disbelieved World